Phase transition for invariant measures of the focusing Schr\"odinger equation: Introduction

-This suggests that, as long as the perturbation coming from $\ph$ can be seen as a small order perturbation, then the quantity $Z(\beta,\NN,L)$ has a very precise asymptotic, and the profile of the perturbation $V$ in \eqref{BDintro} should be close to a rescaled version of an optimiser for \eqref{min:eqn}.
-By making this kind of argument rigorous, in the supercritical case, we obtain the following statement, that provide both a good asymptotic for the partition function $Z(\beta,\NN,L)$, and show a concentration phenomenon for the measure $\rho_L$ around optimisers for \eqref{min:eqn}. \begin{theorem}[Supercritical case] Let $2 < p < 6$, and let $\alpha, \NN > 0$.
+This suggests that, as long as the perturbation coming from $\ph$ can be seen as a small order perturbation, then the quantity $Z(\beta,L,\NN)$ has a very precise asymptotic, and the profile of the perturbation $V$ in \eqref{BDintro} should be close to a rescaled version of an optimiser for \eqref{min:eqn}.
+By making this argument rigorous, in the supercritical case, we obtain the following statement, that provides both a good asymptotic for the partition function $Z(\beta,L,\NN)$, and shows a concentration phenomenon for the measure $\rho_L$ around optimisers for \eqref{min:eqn}. \begin{theorem}[Supercritical case] Let $2 < p < 6$, and let $\alpha, \NN > 0$.
 Let